-A woven canopy hangs above the heads of diners at Deli X. Although apparently abstract, the lines and knots map out the location of power networks in Deptford, stretching from the Thames to New Cross Road.
+A woven canopy hangs suspended above the heads of diners at Deli X, a cafe on Deptford High Street.
+Although apparently abstract, the lines and knots map out the location of power networks in Deptford, stretching from the Thames to New Cross Road.
 At dusk as darkness creeps over the courtyard, a network of glow-in-the-dark fishing-floats glimmer in the web.
 This network matches up with the location of constellations above the courtyard at the end of September.

 “You’re part of a system that is wondrous and on which you depend…for most religions, it’s not about trying to control the world, but seeing that you are dependent, part of a bigger system…”